protocolbuffers/protobuf/java/compatibility_tests/README.md

 ## How to Run The Tests

+We use a shell script to drive the test of different scenarios so the test will only run on unix-like environments.
+The script expects a few command line tools to be available on PATH: git, mvn, wget, grep, sed, java.

 Before running the tests, make sure you have already built the protoc binary following [the C++ installation instructions](../../src/README.md).
 The test scripts will use the built binary located at ${protobuf}/src/protoc.